Chart Color Schemes

 Residential development activity is lower than average in Woree according to AreaSearch's national comparison of local real estate markets

-The demand for housing significantly exceeds the supply, which typically leads to price growth and increased buyer competition.
-New dwellings are developed at an average expected construction cost value of $479,000, moderately above regional levels, indicating a focus on quality construction.
-In FY-26, there have been $25.5 million in commercial approvals, demonstrating moderate levels of commercial development compared to the rest of Queensland.
-Woree shows substantially reduced construction activity, with 75.0% fewer approvals per person than the regional average.
+On average, over these five years, about 7.3 new residents arrived per dwelling constructed annually.
+This has led to demand significantly exceeding new supply, typically resulting in price growth and increased buyer competition.
+The average value of new dwellings developed is $479,000, which is moderately above regional levels, indicating an emphasis on quality construction.
+In the current financial year, there have been $25.5 million worth of commercial approvals, demonstrating moderate levels of commercial development compared to other areas.
+However, Woree shows substantially reduced construction activity, with 75% below the regional average per person.

 This scarcity of new homes typically strengthens demand and prices for existing properties.

-The recent development has been entirely comprised of detached dwellings, preserving the area's low density nature.
-New construction favours detached housing more than current patterns suggest, demonstrating robust demand for family homes despite increasing density pressures.
+Recent development in Woree has been entirely comprised of detached dwellings, preserving the area's low density nature.
+This emphasis on detached housing attracts space-seeking buyers.
+New construction favours detached housing more than current patterns suggest (49% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
 The estimated count of 960 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Looking ahead, Woree is expected to grow by 1,092 residents through to 2041.
+Looking ahead, Woree is expected to grow by approximately 1,092 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development